Skip to Main Content

 The results presented here have also been confirmed elsewhere [2].

 The reference list at the end of the document includes the full details of each source so the reader can find them themselves.
 Sources are listed in the order they first appear in the text.
+All references, except those ending with URLs, will end with a period, including those with a DOI.

 Useful resources